 Non-Executive Deputy Chairman

-James joined UKFI as Chief Executive in October 2013 and served as Executive Chairman of the organisation from January 2014 – March 2016.
+James was the Chairman of UK Financial Investments (UKFI) until its dissolution in 2019.
+He joined UKFI as Chief Executive in October 2013 and served as Executive Chairman of the organisation from January 2014 – March 2016.

 Before joining UKFI, James was Managing Director and Chief Executive Officer of Credit Suisse in the United Kingdom, based in London.
 James held several senior roles within Credit Suisse’s Investment Banking Department, including Head of European Investment Banking Department, Head of European Equity Capital Markets and Chairman of UK Investment Banking.
 He joined Credit Suisse First Boston (CSFB) in 1994.
 Prior to joining CSFB, he was a Director of S.G.
 Warburg Securities, where he worked for 15 years.

-Jane Guyett is the senior independent director of UKGI.
-She is the Chair of Connect Plus (M25) Ltd, and is a non-executive director on the Boards of Kerry London Ltd, UK Financial Investments, Dalcor Pharma and Trade Direct Insurance Services Ltd.
+Jane Guyett is the senior independent director of UK Government Investments Limited.
+She is the Chair of Connect Plus (M25) Plc, and is a non-executive director on the Boards of Royal London Mutual Insurance Society, Banque Centrale de Compensation / LCH SA. and LCH Limited.

-Caroline Thomson is the chair of Digital UK, the body which is responsible for digital terrestrial television.
-She is also Chair of Oxfam GB.
+Caroline Thomson is the chair of Digital UK, the body responsible for Freeview, the digital terrestrial television platform.
+Until October 2020 she was also chair of Oxfam.

-Alongside these chairmanships, she is a non-executive director of VITEC plc (and chair of the remuneration committee) and of CN media group.
-Caroline is a trustee of Tullie House Gallery in Cumbria, a director of London First, trustee of The Conversation and a member of York University Council.
+Alongside these chairmanships, she is a non-executive director of VITEC plc (and chair of the remuneration committee).
+Caroline is a trustee of Tullie House Gallery in Cumbria and trustee of The Conversation.

 Originally a journalist, until 2012 Caroline was Chief Operating Officer at the BBC — having served twelve years as a member of the Executive Board.
 As Chief Operating Officer, she was the Deputy Director General and was responsible for all the non-programme parts of the BBC except finance.